Create an Azure file share

 Create file share

 Once you've created your storage account, all that is left is to create your file share.
 This process is mostly the same regardless of whether you're using a premium file share or a standard file share.
-The primary difference is the quota and what it represents.
+You should consider the following differences.

 For standard file shares, it's an upper boundary of the Azure file share, beyond which end-users cannot go.
-The primary purpose for quota for a standard file share is budgetary: "I don't want this file share to grow beyond this point".
 If a quota is not specified, standard file share can span up to 100 TiB (or 5 TiB if the large file shares property is not set for a storage account).

-For premium file shares, quota is overloaded to mean provisioned size.
+For premium file shares, quota means provisioned size.
 The provisioned size is the amount that you will be billed for, regardless of actual usage.
-When you provision a premium file share, you want to consider two factors: 1) the future growth of the share from a space utilization perspective and 2) the IOPS required for your workload.
-Every provisioned GiB entitles you to additional reserved and burst IOPS.
 For more information on how to plan for a premium file share, see provisioning premium file shares.

 If you just created your storage account, you can navigate to it from the deployment screen by selecting Go to resource.
-If you have previously created the storage account, you can navigate to it via the resource group containing it.
 Once in the storage account, select the tile labeled File shares (you can also navigate to File shares via the table of contents for the storage account).

 In the file share listing, you should see any file shares you have previously created in this storage account; an empty table if no file shares have been created yet.
 Select + File share to create a new file share.